A pianistic powerhouse.

 Alex Ross, THE NEW YORKER

-Her music — highly dramatic, communicative and rich with brooding intensity and poetic expression — speaks in a singular voice that builds on the language of modern Russian composers such as Shostakovich and Alfred Schnittke.
+Her music — highly dramatic, communicative, and rich with brooding intensity and poetic expression — speaks in a singular voice that builds on the language of modern composers such as Shostakovich and Alfred Schnittke.

 Mark Stryker, DETROIT FREE PRESS

 Those fearful of contemporary music may think of it as dry, cerebral, atonal and scary.
-Lera Auerbach, a Russian-born composer, delivers lots of fire and passion in music.
+Lera Auerbach delivers lots of fire and passion in music.
 She offers 18th-century forms and a 19th-century sensibility (that of the brilliant virtuoso) expressed in a 21st-century vocabulary.

 Anne Midgette, WASHINGTON POST

-Russian pianist and composer Lera Auerbach is one of the most arresting and unique figures in classical music in the early twenty first century… Auerbach music is in a class by itself.
+Pianist and composer Lera Auerbach is one of the most arresting and unique figures in classical music in the early twenty-first century… Auerbach music is in a class by itself.

 Coming to her music for the first time I am aware of a phenomenon.
 Her performances of her piano music hold nothing back and testify to a fabulous technique.
 This is music of emotional, or at least rhetorical extremes: furious toccatas and frozen stasis, grandiose chordal explosions and tunes tricksily harmonized.
 The sincerity is unquestionable.